 Surgery and anesthesia are safer today than ever before, thanks to continuing advances in science.
 But this doesn’t mean there is zero risk.
 In fact, surgery and anesthesia are inherently dangerous, and as with any medication or procedure, there is always the chance that something can go wrong.
-Certain patients are more likely to experience problems or complications and possibly even death than others because of their age, medical conditions or the type of surgery they’re having.
-If you’re planning to have surgery, there are ways to lower your risk, including meeting with your physician anesthesiologist.
+Certain patients are more likely to experience problems or complications and possibly even death than others because of their age, medical conditions, or the type of surgery they’re having.
+If you’re planning to have surgery, there are ways to lower your risk, including meeting with your anesthesiologist.

-If you’re planning to have surgery, there are ways to lower your risk, including meeting with your physician anesthesiologist.
+If you’re planning to have surgery, there are ways to lower your risk, including meeting with your anesthesiologist.

 - Choose certain medications over others that will be safer for you.

 - Monitor closely for specific side effects or complications that might be more likely for you, and have a plan to address them should they occur.

 - Advise you on how to lower your risk before surgery by doing things like stopping certain medications, quitting smoking, or losing weight if your surgery is not urgent.

 Your anesthesia risk might be higher if you have or have ever had any of the following conditions:

 - Allergies to anesthesia or a history of adverse reactions to anesthesia